algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

     Number of qubits : 20
     Number of Pauli strings : 2951

-As a not so rigourous benchmark, it takes about 2.1 sec to an Apple M2 to complete the mapping for the :math:`\text{N}_2` molecule involving 20 qubits and 2951 Pauli strings.
+As a not so rigorous benchmark, it takes about 2.1 sec to an Apple M2 to complete the mapping for the :math:`\text{N}_2` molecule involving 20 qubits and 2951 Pauli strings.

 -------------------------------------
 Jordan Wigner Mapping with PauliArray
 -------------------------------------

-The process is pretty similar using PauliArray, except we need to convert the :code:`FermioncOp` into arguments compatible with the :code:`FermionMapping`.
-We also need to specify the number of qubits to initialise the :code:`JordanWigner` mapping.
+The process is pretty similar using PauliArray except we need to convert the :code:`FermioncOp` into arguments compatible with the :code:`FermionMapping`.
+We also need to specify the number of qubits to initialize the :code:`JordanWigner` mapping.
 The result is a :code:`Operator`.

 .. code:: python

-    from pauliarray.interface.qiskit import extract_fermionic_op
+    from pauliarray.interface.Qiskit import extract_fermionic_op
     from pauliarray.mapping.fermion import JordanWigner

     num_spin_orbitals = second_q_hamiltonian.num_spin_orbitals